 NBA Playoffs: Suns' Starting Lineup Against Lakers With Chris Paul Playing

-The Phoenix Suns shocked the Lakers 99-90 in Game 1 of their series but lost the second game in Phoenix on Tuesday.

-The two teams will battle it out for Game 3 on Thursday in Los Angeles, and the starting lineup for the Suns can be seen in a post from FantasyLabs NBA below.
+For the game, the Suns' starting lineup can be seen in a post below from FantasyLabs NBA.

 Related stories on NBA basketball